cf73/humanity/content/collections/pages/climate.md

             text: 'A Life on the Planet'
           -
             type: text
-            text: '. '
+            text: ', with a link nearby.'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'He calls it his “witness statement.”
-It is a sobering and necessary yet hopeful investigation of the actions to which all of us now must commit our minds and hearts in full measure.'
+It’s a sobering yet hopeful investigation of the actions to which all of us must commit our minds and hearts in full measure.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Second, is oceanographer Sylvia Earle, also with a video link nearby, sharing a lifetime’s love of and experience with the oceans.
+With humor and wisdom, she urges us to pay attention and take action.   '
     type: interstitial_text
     enabled: true
   -